percona/pmm/docs/setting-up/client/index.md

       pmm-client-data:
     ```

-    > - Check the values in the `environment` section match those for your PMM Server. (`X.X.X.X` is the IP address of your PMM Server.)
+    !!! note alert alert-info ""
-    >
+        - Check the values in the `environment` section match those for your PMM Server. (`X.X.X.X` is the IP address of your PMM Server.)
-    > - Use unique hostnames across all PMM Clients (value for `services.pmm-client.hostname`).
+        - Use unique hostnames across all PMM Clients (value for `services.pmm-client.hostname`).

 2. Ensure a writable agent configuration file.